Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology: Abstract

 \section{Abstract}

 Resonant parametric modulation is a major tool of studying magnetic systems.
 For a spin-1/2 chain in a strong magnetic field, the resulting excitations can be mapped on fermionic excitations in the Kitaev chain.
-We show that the response to the modulation turn-on allows one to reveal dynamical aspects of the nontrivial topology of the periodic chain.
-In the topological regime, depending on how fast the turn-on is, the system displays the absence of spatial magnetization correlations or their increase with the increasing detuning of the modulation from resonance.
+We show that the response to turning on the modulation reveals dynamical bulk aspects of the nontrivial topology of the closed chain.
+In the topological regime, depending on the turn-on rate, the system displays an absence of frequency dispersion of the time-averaged magnetization and an absence or a suppression of its spatial correlations near resonance.
 The transition between the topological and trivial regimes is controlled by the modulation frequency.

-Sufficiently strong periodic modulation of magnetic systems can lead to parametric excitation of magnons \cite{Suhl1957}.
-Various aspects of this effect have been broadly studied.
-Recent examples range from the Bose-Einstein condensation away from thermal equilibrium \cite{Demokritov2006,Lvov2023} to dynamical demagnetization \cite{Shan2024}, non-equilibrium topological magnon edge current \cite{Malz2019}, induced magnon-magnon coupling \cite{Arfini2025}, magnonic turbulence \cite{Lvov2012}, and magnon-magnon entanglement and quantum magnonics \cite{Yuan2022}.
+A sufficiently strong periodic modulation of magnetic systems can lead to parametric excitation of magnons \cite{Bloembergen1954,Suhl1957}.
+Various aspects of this effect have been extensively studied.
+Recent examples range from dynamical demagnetization \cite{Shan2024} to a non-equilibrium topological magnon edge current \cite{Malz2019}, induced magnon-magnon coupling \cite{Arfini2025}, magnon excitation by amplitude-modulated light \cite{Kiselev2025}, Bose-Einstein condensation of magnons \cite{Demokritov2006,Lvov2023}, inverse spin-Hall effect \cite{Sandweg2011}, magnonic turbulence \cite{Lvov2012}, magnon parametron \cite{Makiuchi2021,Elyasi2022}, and magnon-magnon entanglement and quantum magnonics \cite{Yuan2022}.
 Magnons are bosonic excitations; they are usually described by applying the Holstein–Primakoff or Villain transformations \cite{holstein1940,VILLAIN1974} to large-spin systems.

 Here we are interested in parametric modulation of spin-$1/2$ chains.
 Excitations in such chains are mapped on spinless fermions \cite{Jordan1928,Lieb1961}.
-A remarkable feature of chains of spinless fermions discovered by Kitaev \cite{Kitaev2001} is that, in the presence of pairing coupling, the system becomes topologically nontrivial.
-Much of the previous work on the manifestations of this feature in spin-1/2 chains driven by periodic fields was centered at the edge modes, cf. Refs.~ \cite{Thakurathi2013,Yates2019,vernier2024a,Tausendpfund2025,Mi2022, Schmid2024,Jin2025} and references therein.
-The analysis focused primarily on modulation by periodic rectangular pulses.
-Such modulation is often implemented in quantum simulations, in particular.
+A remarkable feature of translationally symmetric chains of spinless fermions discovered by Kitaev \cite{Kitaev2001} is that, in the presence of pairing coupling, the system becomes topologically nontrivial.
+Much of the previous work on the manifestations of this feature in modulated spin-1/2 chains was centered at the edge modes, cf. \cite{Thakurathi2013,Dykman2019a,Yates2019,Mi2022, Schmid2024,vernier2024a,Tausendpfund2025,Schmid2025,Jin2025} and references therein.
+The analysis focused primarily on the modulation by periodically repeated short or rectangular pulses.
+Such modulation is often implemented in quantum simulations.